A cognitive revolution for children’s healthcare

-Cognitive computing – where systems can be “trained” to reason and draw conclusions in a similar way to humans – offers transformational benefits for every sector.
+Cognitive computing – where systems can be “trained” to reason and draw conclusions similarly to humans – offers transformational benefits for every sector.
 Healthcare is just one high impact example where cognitive computing could be used to extract more value from data.
 Based in Liverpool, Alder Hey Children’s Hospital treats over 275,000 children and young people each year.
-Renowned for its commitment to clinical excellence and patient experience, the hospital is now driving to become the UK’s first ‘cognitive hospital’ – where state of the art computing technology can be used to enhance the patient experience.
+Renowned for its commitment to clinical excellence and patient experience, the hospital is now driving to become the UK’s first ‘cognitive hospital’ – where state-of-the-art computing technology can be used to enhance the patient experience.
 One example would be to answer patients’ questions and minimise their anxieties before they arrive for treatment.
 In partnership with the Hartree Centre, Alder Hey is now turning aspiration into reality.

 Development has begun to integrate cognitive computing into the hospital, in the shape of IBM Watson, the world’s first commercially available cognitive computing system.
 Working closely with the Alder Hey team, cognitive and data experts from the Hartree Centre are tailoring and training Watson to the hospital’s needs.
 The first step involves the collation of new and existing data to enable Watson to understand how the hospital works, and what questions patients would usually ask about their visit, to develop its own knowledge base.
 The result will be a hospital that dovetails world-renowned clinical facilities with leading-edge cognitive computing capabilities to set new standards in smarter, more streamlined healthcare delivery.